LoopKit/LoopWorkspace/fastlane/testflight.md

 The first time you build with the GitHub Browser Build method for any DIY app, you will make up a password and record it as `MATCH_PASSWORD`.
 Note, if you later lose `MATCH_PASSWORD`, you will need to delete and make a new Match-Secrets repository (next step).

-## Setup GitHub Match-Secrets Repository
+## GitHub Match-Secrets Repository

-The creation of the Match-Secrets repository is a common step for all GitHub Browser Builds; do this step only once.
-You must be logged into your GitHub account.

-1. Create a [new empty repository](https://github.com/new) titled `Match-Secrets`.
-It should be private.

-Once created, you will not take any direct actions with this repository; it needs to be there for the GitHub to use as you progress through the steps.
+A private Match-Secrets repository is automatically created under your GitHub username the first time you run a GitHub Action.
+Because it is a private repository - only you can see it.
+You will not take any direct actions with this repository; it needs to be there for GitHub to use as you progress through the steps.

 ## Setup GitHub LoopWorkspace Repository

-1. Fork https://github.com/LoopKit/LoopWorkspace into your account.
+1. Fork https://github.com/LoopKit/LoopWorkspace into your GitHub username (using your organization if you have one).
+If you already have a fork of Trio in that username, you should not make another one.
+Do not rename the repository.
+You can continue to work with your existing fork, or delete that from GitHub and then fork again.
+1. If you are using an organization, do this step at the organization level, e.g., username-org.
+If you are not using an organization, do this step at the repository level, e.g., username/LoopWorkspace:
-1. In the forked LoopWorkspace repo, go to Settings -> Secrets and variables -> Actions.
+    * Go to Settings -> Secrets and variables -> Actions and make sure the Secrets tab is open
-1. For each of the following secrets, tap on "New repository secret", then add the name of the secret, along with the value you recorded for it:
+1. For each of the following secrets, tap on "New organization secret" or "New repository secret", then add the name of the secret, along with the value you recorded for it:
     * `TEAMID`
     * `FASTLANE_ISSUER_ID`
     * `FASTLANE_KEY_ID`
     * `FASTLANE_KEY`
     * `GH_PAT`
     * `MATCH_PASSWORD`
+1. If you are using an organization, do this step at the organization level, e.g., username-org.
+If you are not using an organization, do this step at the repository level, e.g., username/LoopWorkspace:
+    * Go to Settings -> Secrets and variables -> Actions and make sure the Variables tab is open
+1. Tap on "Create new organization variable" or "Create new repository variable", then add the name below and enter the value true.
+Unlike secrets variables are visible and can be edited.
+    * `ENABLE_NUKE_CERTS`

 ## Validate repository secrets